IHE/ITI.mCSD/input/pagecontent/volume-1.md

 - Check if it has a suitable endpoint (connectionType, extension:specificType, payloadType, payloadMimeType, status).
   If not found, check the following in this order:
   - Check OrganizationAffiliations of the desired organization.
-  - Check parents (partOf, alternative mCSD hierarchies) of the desired organization.
+  - Check parents (partOf) of the desired organization.
   - Check OrganizationAffiliations of parents.
   - Check parents of the parents.